adeel86/Text-generation-with-LSTM/README.md

-# Text generation with LSTM¶
+# Text generation with LSTM
 This deep learning project for text generation with LSTM is written in Jupyter notebooks.

 ## Implementing character-level LSTM text generation